 - Always seek clarity by asking for more information.

-After finishing with User Research its time to get insights from the raw data.
+After user research is done, its time to get insights from the raw data.

 When checking customer responses, you will start to find patterns.
 They might use different wording but they talk about the same core problems.
 Some of them might be looking for potential solutions.
 Others might be unhappy with current solutions.